Last Updated: March 20, 2021

 It’s no secret that video, emailing, and marketing all go hand in hand.
-Many other interesting statistics have come to support this.
-For example, research has found that after viewing a video, consumers are 64% more likely to make a purchase.
+Many other fascinating statistics support this claim.
+For example, research has found that consumers are 64% more likely to purchase a product after viewing a video.
 Combined with email’s already reliable conversion rates and the fact that click-to-open rates go up to 73% when there’s interactive content, this is some powerful stuff!

-19. On the topic of subject lines, email campaign statistics reveal that using an emoji resulted in higher open rates for 56% of brands.
+19. Email campaign statistics reveal that using an emoji in your subject line can increase your open rates by 45%.

 20. Stats on email marketing show that users referred to a company through a loyalty program spend 13% more on average per year.

-This approach to marketing is 90% cheaper than traditional methods.
-Emails that contain visually stimulating reminders with fun catch phrases like “Give $20, Get $20” around referral details are a good way to kick off if you’re not sure how to begin.
-Timing referral emails is also key.
+This marketing approach is 90% cheaper than traditional methods.
+Emails that contain visually stimulating reminders with fun catchphrases like “Give $20, Get $20” around referral details are an excellent way to kick off if you’re not sure how to begin.
+Great timing is also of the essence.
 You can send out a “refer a friend” email right after the customer completes checkout, for example.

-21. On average, welcome emails have an 82% open rate, which is almost 4 times more than the open rate of emails overall.
+21. Well-written welcome emails can have as high as a 90% open rate, which is almost 4 times higher than the open rate of emails overall.

 Advertising statistics show that the first 48 hours after a user subscribes is crucial—it’s when new subscribers are more open to engagement.
 Typically, brands roll out open emails using autoresponders.
-These are used for what are referred to as “triggered emails,” which get sent out in response to a specific customer action or pattern of behavior.
+They set up triggered emails that get sent out in response to a specific customer action or behavior pattern.
 Abandonment emails, anniversary emails, and birthday emails fall under this category.